DaleFielding/b-boulder/README.md

     * There were warnings due to table rows not being the same column count as the first rows, and an warning to say that the table section lacks a header.
 These issues were because I had tried to use the table header to span the title of the table. <br>Fixed this by removing the tr and th elements for the tables and replacing them with a H4 tags above the table.
 * External stylesheet (style.css)
     * When putting in the page URI for the webpages Came up with 16 parsing errors relating to the bootstrap CDN.
-    * However when using direct input and pasting in my external CSS file, there are no errors.
-There were however some warnings for the below:
+    * However when using direct input and pasting in my external CSS file, there are no errors.<br>  There were however some warnings for the below:
         > URI : TextArea<br>
         > 214
         -moz-transition is a vendor extension<br>